Kinzi/userStory/README.md

 # userStory
-Just a little tutorial result.
+Just the result from a MEAN tutorial.